bpetermann/use-sort-cities-by-distance/README.md

 ### Usage with JSON Data

-Define your starting point, all destinations, and a '.json' list with coordinates:
+Define your starting point, target destinations, and a '.json' list with coordinates of the possible targets:

 ```jsx
 import React, { useState } from 'react'